What electrical services does a home warranty cover?

 Potential exclusions to electrical home warranty coverage

 Even with the best home warranty companies, there will always be some stipulations in your contract that may get your claim denied.
+Oftentimes, the exclusion is based on the cause of the electrical issue rather than the component itself.
 Here are a few things that your plan may not cover:

 - Damage that’s not from normal wear and tear